-Over time, the worth of a house will go up and down.
+Over time, the worth of a home will fluctuate up and down.

-But, in real estate there is always a certain amount of risk.
+But, in real estate there are no guarantees.

-When your property appreciates you have a larger asset to borrow against, and you'll generate a better profit when you sell.
+When your home appreciates you have a more valuable asset to borrow against, and you make a higher profit when you sell.

-It's imperative that you select an agent in Vista who can identify the factors that drive local prices.
+It's important that you select an agent in Vista who knows the factors that affect local prices.

-A lot of people assume that the economy is the biggest factor affecting real estate appreciation.
+The economy is thought to be the number one factor affecting real estate appreciation.

-interest rates, unemployment, job growth, government programs and some other national factors have a definite effect on your property's value.
+mortgage rates, employment, job growth, government programs and a handful of other national determinants have a definite impact on your home's value.

-But the most important issues that decide your property's value are particular to the local Vista economy and housing market.
+But the most influential things that figure your property's value are particular to the local Vista economy and housing market.

-Recent home sales - What's the time on market?
-What was the final sales amount compared to the listing price?
-Some information can be retrieved from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.
+The latest home sales - How quickly are houses selling?
+Are sellers needing to discount much?
+Some information can be obtained from public records, but a good agent with a login to the local MLS will usually be able to provide a more complete picture.

 History of appreciation - In the past 5 to 10 years, have home prices risen or declined?
 Does location or affordability affect how desirable the area is thought of as?